Treats muscle spasms. This medicine is a muscle relaxer.

 - Your doctor will prescribe your exact dose.
 Your dose may need to be changed several times in order to find out what works best for you.
 This medicine is given through a needle directly into your spinal cord.

-- If your muscle spasms get better with the test dose, then you may be able to start using this medicine all the time.
-You will need to have a special pump placed under your skin, which will pump medicine directly into your back all day.
+- If your muscle spasms get better with the test dose, you may be able to start using this medicine all the time.
+You will need to have a pump placed under your skin, which will pump medicine directly into your back all day.

 Drugs and Foods to Avoid